Touch My Blood

-Touch My Blood is the third album released by South African rapper AKA. released on 15 June 2018 through Beam Group in partnership with NYCE Entertainment.
-It is his first independent release and is the follow-up to his sophomore album, Levels.
-It features guest appearances from fellow South African artists including L-Tido, JR, Yanga Chief, Stogie T, Kwesta & Okmalumkoolkat, as well as a sole international appearance by Nigerian artist and producer Kiddominant.
+Touch My Blood is the third album released by South African rapper AKA.
+Released on 15 June 2018 through Beam Group in partnership with NYCE Entertainment, it is his first independent release and is the follow-up to his sophomore album, Levels.
+It features guest appearances from fellow South African artists including L-Tido, JR, Yanga Chief, Stogie T, Kwesta & Okmalumkoolkat, as well as a sole international appearance by Nigerian artist and producer KDDO.
 Production is handled by AKA, Master A Flat, Tweezy, Tazzy, Kiddominant, Anatii, Gemini Major, DJ Maphorisa, Makwa, Buks and additional production by Julian McGuire.
 Touch My Blood was certified Gold by the Recording Industry of South Africa (RiSA) on 25 June 2018, just one week into its release.
 On 9 November 2018, the album was certified platinum by RiSA four months after its release.

 Artwork and title

 On 20 April 2018, AKA announced a "Touch My Blood Challenge" for an internship opportunity at Beam Group.
 He invited members of the "Megacy", a name he has given his fanbase, to design the cover of the album which will be titled Touch My Blood.
 The winner of the challenge was promised a one-year internship at Beam Group.